The Cheonghae Unit engaging in an anti-piracy combat exercise in December 2019 (Yonhap)

 The ministry added the unit will operate independently of the International Maritime Security Construct, a US-led multinational coalition, to defend the strait.
 But it said Cheonghae will dispatch two liaison officers to the international team and will cooperate with it if called for.

-Destroyer Wang Geon departing from a naval base in Busan last month (Yonhap)
+Destroyer Wang Geon departing from a naval base in Busan in December 2019 (Yonhap)

 Last July, the United States urged allies to join a coordinated maritime security mission two months after Iranian revolutionary guards attacked oil tankers in the Strait of Hormuz.